irods-contrib/irods_tools_lustre/README.md

 cmake ..
 make package
 ```
-8. Install the plugin.
+8. Install the plugin on the iCAT server(s).
 Use the package version that applies to the database type you have for irods (postgres, mysql, or oracle).

 Example for DEB and Postgres: